SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Restoring to an older application version

 Users can restore old versions of an application.
-If you â€œset activeâ€ a specific version of the app, then this will be the version used by users.
+If you "set active" a specific version of the app, then this will be the version used by users.

->Note that the â€œArchiveâ€ tab is not available for subscribed applications, as only the owner of the application can perform this action.
+>Note that the "Archive" tab is not available for subscribed applications, as only the owner of the application can perform this action.

 ### Uploading archives